justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 // ProducedItem = ProducedItem(20L, 1560221355576L, 10.0)
 ```

-Well we can see that this is not correct.
+Clearly, we can see that this is not correct.
 When we combined the two items we took a new snapshot and the time changed to now!
-So we changed the equality from true to false and broke the identity law.
-But we are not really being fair to ourselves, because at the beginning of this exercise we came up with a data structure that helps us represent items that increase or decrease over time, and in doing so we introduced these new variables.
+So we changed the equality from true to false and broke the identity laws.
+At the beginning of this exercise we came up with a data structure that helps us represent items that increase or decrease over time, and in doing so we introduced these new variables.
 On the other hand from a business logic point of view, two produced items are the same if (and only if) their current amounts are the same.
 We don't care about production rate or snapshot time or event current snapshot value.

 Let's rewrite our equals check to take this insight into account: